 - Ability to quickly reach teams and individuals with important new information

 - Ability to process management tasks remotely – such as approving claims and leave requests, or processing payroll approvals

 - Enabling supervisors and managers to continually engage and motivate when face to face engagement is restricted

 - Driving productivity that might otherwise be severely impacted by the new working environment and regulations

 - Maintaining record keeping and data gathering for management reporting

-In short, now is the time when organisations should put aside any concerns and embrace the benefits that the use of mobile technology can bring to the organisation, management, and employees.
+In short, now is the time when organizations should put aside any concerns and embrace the benefits that the use of mobile technology can bring to the organization, management, and employees.
 At the heart of this is the ability to share a central HR system via the widest possible range of mobile devices.

 If you want your organisation to gain an advantage in these turbulent times, take a look at HRBluSky, a comprehensive HRMS solution that prides itself on providing a full range of feature rich services via mobile devices.